 Like L M Montgomery’s Anne of Green Gables, “I’m so glad I live in a world where there are Octobers”!
 The leaves have begun to change in earnest and I start to feel it’s time to draw hearthside with family and friends.
-I crave the autumns of my native Canada (that’s the Niagara Rapids pictured above in a photograph taken by my son) as our British autumns have a tendency to be less colourful and more grey and wet.
-However no matter what the weather is like, you can still embrace the season and get your home and family ready for the cooler weather and the busy holiday season to come with these Great Things to Do in October.
+Get yourself and your family ready for the cooler weather and the busy holiday season to come with these ideas for great things to to in October.

 Shop your closet and update your winter wardrobe

 Is your winter coat still in good condition?
 If so, see if you have a pretty scarf on hand that might give it a new lease of life.
 Make sure your boots are still up to cold weather and rain as well.
 If you need a new coat or boots, there are lots of pre-season sales on now.
 Bring cool weather clothes closer to the front of your wardrobe or store your summer gear in a spare closet if you have room.

 Get your family ready for the cooler weather to come

 Has everyone in the family got winter coats, boots, hats and mittens that fit?
 There is nothing like discovering your child’s coat is too small on the first cold day of the year!
 As children grow so fast and are usually too big for their clothes before they are worn out, why not have a coat/cold weather clothing and accessories exchange with friends who have kids of similar ages?
 It can save a fortune and is good for the environment as well.
 If you do need to go shopping, now is the time as there is a wider selection of styles and colours available than there will be later in the year.